Paul Steinhardt: Bouncing and cyclic cosmology

-Advantages: Cyclic models have two important advantages over inflationary models.
+The new cyclic models have two important advantages over inflationary models.
 First, because they do not include inflation, they do not produce a multiverse.
 As a result, unlike inflation, cyclic models produce a single universe that everywhere have the same predicted properties that are subject to empirical tests.
 Second, cyclic models explain why there must be dark energy.
-According to these modes, the accelerated expansion caused by dark energy starts the smoothing process, the decay of dark energy to other forms of energy starts a period of slow contraction, and the slow contraction is what is responsible for smoothing and flattening the universe.
+According to these models, the accelerated expansion caused by dark energy starts the smoothing process, the decay of dark energy to other forms of energy starts a period of slow contraction, and the slow contraction is what is responsible for smoothing and flattening the universe.